sudoankit/academic-formats/README.md

 # academic-formats
 Tips and tricks for formatting while submitting to various conferences and journals for `LaTeX` typesetting only.

+## arXiv

+arXiv is immesely popular as most of the papers are submitted as preprints.
+Submitting a paper/article can be quite irritating if you're doing it for the first time.

+These rules especially are going to discourage you submit your article on arXiv.

+1. A PDF file created from a TeX/LaTeX file will be rejected.
+2. Bibliography doesn't work with `.bib` file, you'll need a `.bbl` file.
+3. `.tex` source with images, bibliography is preferred.

+### Template:

+Anything is fine as long they compile.

+### Quickstart

+#### Create Locally

+- Create your document, eg. `chickenregression.tex` in a folder, say `arxiv priori`
+- Add all images, `chickenregression.bib` file, anything extra such as `.sty` into this folder, `arxiv priori`.
+- Run `pdflatex chickenregression.tex` **once**.
+This won't generate table of contents, etc but will give you `.aux`, `.toc`, etc
+- Run `bibtex chickenregression.bib`, **once**.
+This will generate the coveted, `.bbl` file.
+- Run `pdflatex chickenregression.tex` **twice**.

+Done, your PDF is ready.

+#### Submit to arXiv

+- Upload **ONLY** `chickenregression.tex`, accompanying figures, prefarable in `.png/.jpg` and `chickenregression.bbl`.
+The name of bibliography (`.bbl`) and article (`.tex`) need to be same!
+- Submit!
+Follow the steps to check and fill the metadata.

+That's all.

+Caveats:

+- For `pdflatex` processing by set the flag `\pdfoutput=1` within the **first 5 lines of the preamble** of the main `.tex` file to ensure it works fine.

 ## Computer Science Conferences/Journals

 ### IEEE Transaction